CLSherrod/clsherrod.github.io/_drafts/review/2008/2008-09-23-high-oil-prices-is-good.md

 And high prices helps the environment with a reduction of hydrocarbons.&nbsp; Alternative energy is more earth friendly too.

-So high oil prices are the perfect solution to meeting the growing energy demand, helping out the environment.&nbsp; Have a smile next time you pay $70 filling your car with gasoline, you're helping solve energy and the environment.</p>
+So high oil prices are the perfect solution to meeting the growing energy demand, helping out the environment.&nbsp; Have a smile next time you pay $70 filling your car with gasoline, you're helping solve energy and the environment.